andrea-magni/TFrameStand/README.md

 _Current version on GetIt: 1.6_

 ## Installation - Manual
-1. Open “packages\FrameStand_10_4.groupproj”
+1. Open “packages\FrameStand_11.groupproj”
 2. Build both contained packages
-2. Install “dclFrameStandPackage_10_4_270.bpl” design time package
+2. Install “dclFrameStandPackage_11_280.bpl” design time package
-3. Add “source\” library path for Delphi (do this for each platform you need to support)
+3. Add “source\” library path for Delphi (repeat this for each platform you need to support)

 _Installing manually you get the latest updates (beware! :-) )_